caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 ### Calling the action with {term}`q2cli` and the {term}`Python 3 API`

 Activate your development environment and run `qiime dev refresh-cache`.
-If your code doesn't have any syntax errors, and you addressed all of the additions described in this document, you should then be able to run `qiime dwq2 --help`, and see your new `nw-align` action show up in the list of actions associated with your plugin.
+If your code doesn't have any syntax errors, and you addressed all of the additions described in this document, you should then be able to run `qiime dwq2 --help` (replacing `dwq2` with your plugin's name, if it's different), and see your new `nw-align` action show up in the list of actions associated with your plugin.
 It should look something like this:

 ````{margin}